Crispy Fried Fish Sandwich Recipe

 Dutch oven

-Crispy Fish Sandwiches: Frequently Asked Questions
+Crispy Fried Fish Sandwich Recipe: Frequently Asked Questions

 A quick and easy buttermilk substitute is creating your own buttermilk with whole milk and something acidic such as lemon juice or distilled white vinegar.